Minimalist Canopy Bed Frames: Sleek and Stylish Designs

 1. Regular Vacuuming to Keep Dust at Bay

-Dust and debris can accumulate on velvet surfaces, dulling their appearance.
-Use a vacuum cleaner with a soft brush attachment to gently clean the fabric weekly.
-This will help maintain its texture and prevent dust from embedding into the fibers, helping you maintain velvet bed frame condition.
+Use a vacuum cleaner with a soft brush attachment to gently clean the fabric once a week.
+This removes dust and keeps the texture fresh—key to maintain velvet bed frame condition.

 2. Address Spills and Stains Immediately